dhutapratama/docs/session.md

 Since HTTP driven applications are stateless, sessions provide a way to store information about the user across multiple requests.
 That user information is typically placed in a persistent store / backend that can be accessed from subsequent requests.

-Laravel ships with a variety of session backends that are accessed through an expressive, unified API.
+Lets ships with a variety of session backends that are accessed through an expressive, unified API.
 Support for popular backends such as [Memcached](https://memcached.org), [Redis](https://redis.io), and databases is included.

 <a name="configuration"></a>
 ### Configuration

 Your application's session configuration file is stored at `config/session.php`.
 Be sure to review the options available to you in this file.
-By default, Laravel is configured to use the `file` session driver, which will work well for many applications.
+By default, Lets is configured to use the `file` session driver, which will work well for many applications.
 If your application will be load balanced across multiple web servers, you should choose a centralized store that all servers can access, such as Redis or a database.

 The session `driver` configuration option defines where session data will be stored for each request.
-Laravel ships with several great drivers out of the box:
+Lets ships with several great drivers out of the box:

 <div class="content-list" markdown="1">